Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide100.md

 ![](./images/100/lab100-12.png)

--   Select DataMarketPlace for the VCN, select the only subnet option, and use **DataMP** for the hostname prefix.
+-   Scroll further down the form and select DataMarketPlace for the VCN, select the only subnet option, and use **DataMP** for the hostname prefix.

 ![](./images/100/lab100-13.png)

--   Select the latest database version, and choose “On-line Trasaction Processing for Database WorkLoad.
+-   Scroll further down the form and select the latest database version, and choose “On-line Trasaction Processing for Database WorkLoad.

 -   Fill out **DataMarketPlace** for database name and **DataDemo123#_** for the password.